Are you suffering with bloating?

 Why do I get bloating after eating?

-Bloating is often caused by an excessive build up of intestinal gas which can be uncomfortable and embarrassing.
-Bacteria in the digestive tract generate this gas from food which has not been properly digested or absorbed.
+Bloating is often caused by an excessive build-up of intestinal gas which can be uncomfortable and embarrassing.
+Bacteria in the digestive tract generates this gas from food which has not been properly digested or absorbed.

 Typical bloating symptoms include:

 - Stomach feeling tight, painful or distended after eating

 - A feeling of uncomfortable ‘trapped wind’ in the stomach

 - May experience sharp abdominal pains